juntao/arenztopia/content/news/Issue 9.md

 ## New virtual exhibit at OCAM
 by Sam-Louis Alrocaet

-On Friday, the OCAM announced a new
+On Friday, the OCAM announced a new exhibit by rising artist Trillian Dorfeeden.
+It features beautiful, vibrant photography of rivers and lakes in the Old Region.
+It is called Sun and you can view it at ocam.org/exhibits/sun2020 through Februrary 1st, 2021.

 ## (article title)
 By Renzo Avila